-NWONA is a City of Olympia recognized neighborhood association for the Northwest Olympia Neighborhood (map) bounded by the West shore of Budd Inlet, the North side of Harrison Avenue, the East side of Division Street, and north to the City limits, excluding the Lenox Knoll, the West Bay Drive, and the Burbank-Elliot Neighborhood Associations.
+NWONA is a City of Olympia recognized neighborhood association for the Northwest Olympia Neighborhood.
+NWONA is bounded by the West shore of Budd Inlet, the North side of Harrison Avenue, the East side of Division Street.
+The Northern Boundary is Elliot Ave NW/20th excluding the properties on the South side of Elliot Ave, east to Crestline and follows Crestline to Raft and down Schneider Hill to West Bay Drive.
+The homes on Harbor View Drive and Swallow Lane are also within NWONA NA.
+The true northern boundary of NWONA is Schneider Creek from Division Street east to its outfall at West Bay Drive.
 We are a group of neighbors working to make the Northwest Neighborhood of Olympia, Washington a better place to live.
 NWONA’s mission is to enhance the livability of our community through citizen participation at all levels of our community.
 We strive to communicate, cooperate, and collaborate.
 We advocate for the concerns of the neighborhood with local government and organize neighborhood events.
 NWONA is managed by a volunteer Board of Directors.
 NWONA bylaws detail how the association is run.

 What Does the Northwest Olympia Neighborhood Association Do?